erincameron11/erincameron11.github.io/_posts/2024-01-15-minute-minder.md

   - node
 ---

-Creating an interactive application using front-end technologies for time tracking of various tasks.
+An interactive application using front-end technologies for time tracking of various tasks.

 ## Introduction
 The aim of this project is to use CSS and HTML to design a front-end UI of a time-tracking software, and build in functionality using JavaScript.